Murimaral/flask_project/README.md

 # flask_project
-The initial purpose of this app is to handle and organize my precious MTG card collection.
+The initial purpose of this app is to handle and organize my precious, but messy, MTG card collection.